dlokas159/Lokas-Daniel-Portfolio/engineering-files/dailyjournal.md

 Date Started: 9-15-2025
 Description: I created a GitHub repository to document all of my engineering projects.
 It includes logs, pictures, and reflections.

+Date Started: 10-17-2025
+Description: Mr. Dubick showed us how to setup our Jekyll pages.

 ### Screenshot of Shared Repository
 ![Screenshot](Screenshot_2.png)